AdobeDocs/campaign-web.en/help/v8/administration/target-mappings.md

     1. **[!UICONTROL Namespace]**: Identify the namespace that will be used to create the logs.
     1. **[!UICONTROL Suffix of the extension schema]**: Provide a suffix for the new schema.

-        In the example below, the broadlog name will be "cusbroadlogSupplier."
+        In the example below, the broadlog name will be "cusbroadlogSupplier".

         ![Example of storage options for new targeting dimensions](assets/target-mappings-new.png)